hozlucas28/hozlucas28/README.md

 <h1>💫 About me</h1>
 <div>
     <p>
-        👋 Hello!
-I'm Lucas, a <strong>software developer</strong> with extensive knowledge in <strong>Front-end</strong>, and <strong>Back-end</strong>.
+        👋 Hi!
+I'm Lucas, a <strong>software developer</strong> focused on <strong>Frontend engineering</strong> with knowledge in <strong>Backend</strong>.
 I have over <strong>5 years of programming experience</strong>, sharing my knowledge since 2019.
-I focus on creating impactful experiences that blend design and functionality, through my <strong>skills in UX and UI</strong>.
     </p>
     <p>
-        🎓 Currently, I nourish myself with the knowledge, advice, and good practices from <strong>Google Developer Experts</strong>: <a href="https://www.linkedin.com/in/alanbuscaglia/">Alan Buscaglia (Gentleman Programming)</a> and <a href="https://www.linkedin.com/in/midudev/">Miguel Angel Durán García (Midudev)</a>.
-In addition, I am pursuing my studies in the field of <strong>Computer Engineering</strong>.
+        🎓 I am currently studying <strong>Computer Engineering</strong> and nourish myself with the knowledge, advice, and good practices of <strong>Google Developer Experts</strong>: <a href="https://www.linkedin.com/in/alanbuscaglia/">Alan Buscaglia (Gentleman Programming)</a> and <a href="https://www.linkedin.com/in/midudev/">Miguel Angel Durán García (Midudev)</a>, learning about design patterns, architectures, and new technologies.
     </p>
     <p>
         ☎️ Do you want to get in touch?
         <br/>
-        Visit my contact information in my <a href="https://www.linkedin.com/in/lucashoz/">LinkedIn profile</a> or write me.
+        Visit my contact information in my <a href="https://www.linkedin.com/in/lucashoz/">LinkedIn profile</a>.
     </p>
 </div>